 My hunch is that neither of these authors hoped to use their misunderstandings of the history of Fundamentalist America as a weapon.
 My hunch is that both of them sincerely believe in the historical narratives they deliver.
 However, this understanding of the history of conservative religious activism in public life is not merely neutral.
 It promotes a myth that religious Americans in the past did not participate in politics; it suggests that recent conservative cultural activism represents a break from American traditions.

-Let me be clear: I do not object to this misuse of history for partisan reasons.
-I do not hope to promote the values or agendas of Fundamentalist America.
+Let me be clear: I do not object to this misuse of history because I disagree with the politics.
+I do not hope to promote the values or agendas of Fundamentalist America; I don’t want to offer my own slanted history in rebuttal.
 But I do object as an historian.
 If we hope to understand Fundamentalist America, we need to be honest and fair about its history.
 Suggesting that an activist conservative Christianity, or a defensive creationist community, are somehow recent developments distorts that history in pernicious ways.